Choosing Distribution Column

 Data co-location in LightDB distributed database for hash-distributed tables

-The LightDB distributed database extension for LightDB is unique in being able to form a distributed database of databases.
+The LightDB distributed database is unique in being able to form a distributed database of databases.
 Every node in a LightDB distributed database cluster is a fully functional LightDB database and LightDB distributed database adds the experience of a single homogenous database on top.
 While it does not provide the full functionality of LightDB in a distributed way, in many cases it can take full advantage of features offered by LightDB on a single machine through co-location, including full SQL support, transactions and foreign keys.

 In LightDB distributed database a row is stored in a shard if the hash of the value in the distribution column falls within the shard’s hash range.
 To ensure co-location, shards with the same hash range are always placed on the same node even after rebalance operations, such that equal distribution column values are always on the same node across tables.